Industry veteran brings experience, insight to support of STEM scholars engaging basic science research

 About Lynne Brickner: Lynne Brickner, 2015-2017 President of Achievement Rewards for College Scientists Foundation, Inc. (also known as ARCS Foundation, Inc.), became a member of ARCS Foundation’s Los Angeles Chapter in July 2001, and held several roles on the Chapter Board including President of the Los Angeles Chapter from 2006 to 2008.

 A veteran of industry, Brickner retired in October 2013 after 18 years in leadership roles in aviation, defense, and technology industry.
-She served as General Counsel and Vice President of the Legacy Support Group of BBA Aviation plc, following ten years as Vice President and Associate General Counsel of Northrop Grumman Corporation.
+She served as General Counsel and Vice President of the Legacy Support Group of Signature Aviation, following ten years as Vice President and Associate General Counsel of Northrop Grumman Corporation.
 Before joining Northrop Grumman, Lynne had served as Vice President and Corporate Secretary of Litton Industries, Inc. and as Vice President, General Counsel and Secretary of Whittaker Corporation.
 Prior to her in-house career, Lynne was engaged in private practice in Los Angeles advising her U.S. and international clients in the areas of corporate finance, securities law and business transactions.
 She is a graduate of the Columbia University School of Law, the University of Chicago, and Scripps College.
 She is a member of the State Bar of California.